jihyelisa/study/README.md

+# About
-# Repository for my Python study files
+Repository for my Python study files